CONSTITUTION

 Members.

-1. Members of the Association can be any person of legal age or any legal entity.
+1. Members of the Association may be both natural persons of legal age and legal entities.

-2. The Management Board must keep a register containing the names and (email) addresses of all the members.
+2. The Board keeps a register that includes the names and (email) addresses of the members.

 Article 6.